-Assessment organisations will be responsible for developing the assessment tools and materials and supporting
+Assessment organisations will be responsible for developing the assessment tools and materials and supporting materials, including documented criteria for the use of each assessment tool.
+These tools should be

 The Assessment Organisations should have robust internal quality assurance and verification processes to ensure that the quality, consistency and validity of assessments is maintained.
 Assessment Organisations should have regular standardisation meetings between themselves.